Homestead Rules in Florida

 - If you own the home alone, your spouse can waive all of his or her rights to the protected homestead in a prenuptial or postnuptial agreement whereby you can leave the property to whomever you wish subject to the rules for minor children.

 Florida homestead laws can be confusing and complicated to understand.
 While the laws can benefit you during your lifetime, at your death, the transfer of your property can affect your survivors and lead to disappointment, division, envy, hatred, greed and more.
-To ensure that you understand all aspects of the Florida homestead laws, you should consult an experienced estate planning and probate attorney to help you plan appropriately and avoid family setbacks, hardships, and discontent after you have passed.
+To ensure that you understand all aspects of the Florida homestead laws, you should consult an experienced estate planning attorney to help you plan appropriately and avoid family setbacks, hardships, and discontent after you have passed.